 All I could really muster in the writing department immediately following his death was his obituary and then two brief stories on Instagram about him here and here.
 Whenever it came to settling down to write a proper post about him and this whole experience here on the blog, each attempt fell apart, and the words turned into a jungle of wild declarations, rough meanderings and that dreaded word that tends to get over-sentimentalized these days … nostalgia.
 For two months I’ve mulled over what to say, how to say it and why it would be important.
 Then, just the other day, I looked at the apron and suddenly it all made sense.

 Looking at it now, you’d never guess it is over 35 years old.
-Probably this is a testament to the quality of the fabric, and the talent of the maker, and my dad’s neat and tidy ways.
+Probably this is a testament to the quality of the fabric, the talent of the maker, and my dad’s neat and tidy ways.
 But as they say, appearances can be deceiving.
 This apron is definitely no amateur.
-It has lived in a suburban family house overlooking New York’s Hudson River, in a golf course bachelor apartment overlooking the Connecticut border and in two houses in Florida both overlooking lakes where alligators may or may not have roamed.
+It has lived in a suburban family house overlooking New York’s Hudson River, in a golf course bachelor apartment overlooking the Connecticut border, and in two houses in Florida both overlooking lakes where alligators may or may not have roamed.
 As my dad’s go-to uniform in the kitchen and at the grill, it was instrumental in whipping up many of his favorite house specialties like apricot glazed Cornish game hens, cheddar chive biscuits, and barbecued chicken.
 It’s been a part of holiday parties, birthday parties, house parties and most every everyday dinner in between.
-It’s been dressed with shorts, suits, tuxedos, jeans, pants and even a bathing suit or two.
-It’s adventured through snowstorms, rainstorms, heatwaves, hurricanes, bad food, good food, burnt food and best foods.
-And best of all, at one point or another it has at been worn at least once or twice by every member in my family – my mom, my sisters, my brother and me for various cooking tasks.
+It’s been dressed with shorts, suits, tuxedos, jeans, pants, and even a bathing suit or two.
+It’s adventured through snowstorms, rainstorms, heat waves, hurricanes, bad food, good food, burnt food, and best foods.
+And best of all, at one point or another, it has been worn at least once or twice by every member of my family – my mom, my sisters, my brother, and me for various cooking tasks.
 But most often it has been worn by my dad.

 My dad was fun to talk with about cooking because he almost always had a story to back up a food.
 Pigeon in Africa, pasta in Italy, lamb in New Zealand, croissants in Paris, rice in Kuala Lumpur… the adventures were endless.
 Plus we traveled a lot together so we each brought our own memories to the conversation of what we tasted and how we felt.
 My dad understood the power of food and the emotional vibrancy it brought to an atmosphere unlike anyone else I had known.
 Probably because he had attended enough work dinners and cocktail parties to last three lifetimes let alone one.
 Those experiences helped him craft the subtle nuances of cooking for others and added art to the act of entertaining.
 He knew that a pre-dinner cocktail could loosen the mood, that a dinner wine could bring out new flavors in the food and that a new style of cooking had the power to ignite curiosity and expand horizons.
 Once he got the hang of it all, he entertained with abandon.
 Almost every weekend his house was full with a party or two.
 And on the quiet nights, he ate just as interestingly.